 The Advanced Vascular Surgery Clerkship at Massachusetts General Hospital is administered through Harvard Medical School.
-This is an advanced rotation for students who have undertaken core surgery rotations and is designed to teach basic and advanced peripheral vascular principles and approaches to care.
+This is an advanced rotation for students who have completed basic and core surgery rotations and is designed to teach basic and advanced peripheral vascular principles and approaches to care.
 Students will participate in the initial evaluation, operation and post-operative care of patients with a wide range of vascular diseases.

-Students will be explosed to leading-edge research, clinical trials, advanced open surgical techniques as well as endovascular techniques.
+Students will be explosed to leading-edge clinical care, research, clinical trials, advanced open surgical techniques as well as endovascular techniques.
 Operative participation is emphasized.
-Students will have the opportunity to scrub in on complex aortic reconstructions, endovascular stent grafts, cerebral and peripheral vascular procedures and will be expected to participate in their patient's post-operative care.
-Responsibilities will be those of a surgery sub-intern.
+Students will have the opportunity to scrub in on complex operations, including: aortic reconstructions, endovascular stent grafts, cerebral and peripheral vascular procedures and will be expected to participate in their patient's post-operative care.
+Responsibilities will be similar to those of a surgery sub-intern.

 This course is principally directed at students who are seriously contemplating a career in vascular surgery.

-- Gain insite into the complexities of vascular disease
+- Gain insight into the complexities of vascular disease

 - Become familiar with the pre-operative evaluation and post-operative management of vascular patients